-Finance and HR software company Workday (NASDAQ:WDAY) announced better-than-expected results in the Q2 FY2022 quarter, with revenue up 18.6% year on year to $1.26 billion.
-Workday made a GAAP profit of $105.7 million, improving on its loss of $28 million, in the same quarter last year.
+Finance and HR software company Workday (NASDAQ:WDAY) reported results in line with analyst expectations in Q3 FY2022 quarter, with revenue up 20% year on year to $1.32 billion.
+Workday made a GAAP profit of $43.4 million, improving on its loss of $24.3 million, in the same quarter last year.

 Founded by industry veterans Aneel Bushri and Dave Duffield after their former company PeopleSoft was acquired by Oracle in a hostile takeover, Workday (NASDAQ:WDAY) provides cloud-based software for organizations to manage and plan finance and human resources.

 Surprisingly a lot of companies still rely on a mixture of paper records, spreadsheets and legacy on-premise software to run their finance, HR and resource planning.
 As a result, critical information is often being siloed in systems that are unable to communicate with each other, and that makes planning and keeping track of expenses slow, error prone and cumbersome work.